 Dim b2 As Long = GC.GetTotalMemory(False)

 Console.WriteLine((b2 - b1) / (1000 * 1000))

-of a Double Dim is evaluated in the last segment of the VB.NET program.
+Memory usage.
 We use the GC type to figure out how much memory the program is using.
 Then we allocate an array of one million Double elements.

-Result: We measure the memory again.
+Result We measure the memory again.
 This gives us the total memory used by one million Double elements.

-Size: After division, a single Double is found to require 8 bytes of space.
+Detail After division, a single Double is found to require 8 bytes of space.
 The excess bytes are for the array reference itself.

 Single.
 A Single is a floating-point number like Double, but with less precision.
 It has half the bytes—so it requires 4 bytes.
 This simple program shows the Single keyword.